College of Education Student Learning Outcomes

 Graduates will engage in reflective practice, maintain professional competence in braille, assistive technology, and ECC-related instruction, analyze student outcomes, and apply professional standards, research, and evidence-based practices to enhance their effectiveness as TVIs. -

-Special Education - Comprehensive Intervention Specialist Learing Outcomes
+Master of Science in Education - Special Education: Comprehensive Intervention Specialist Program

 Learner Development and Inclusive Environments